Whitehead torpedo

 The Whitehead torpedo was the first self-propelled or "locomotive" torpedo ever developed.
-It was perfected in 1866 by Robert Whitehead from a rough design conceived by Giovanni Luppis of the Austro-Hungarian Navy in Fiume.
+It was perfected in 1866 by British engineer Robert Whitehead from a rough design conceived by Giovanni Luppis of the Austro-Hungarian Navy in Fiume.
 It was driven by a three-cylinder compressed-air engine invented, designed, and made by Peter Brotherhood.
 Many naval services procured the Whitehead torpedo during the 1870s, including the US Navy.
 This early torpedo proved itself in combat during the Russo-Turkish War when, on 16 January 1878, the Ottoman ship Intibah was sunk by Russian torpedo boats carrying Whiteheads, though this story has been disputed in one book.

 The term "torpedo" comes from the torpedo fish, which is a type of ray that delivers an electric shock to stun its prey.

 History

 During the 19th century, an officer of the Austrian Marine Artillery conceived the idea of using a small boat laden with explosives, propelled by a steam or an air engine and steered by cables to be used against enemy ships; his papers came into the possession of Captain Giovanni Luppis upon his death.
 Luppis had a model of the device built; it was powered by a spring-driven clockwork mechanism and steered remotely by cables from land.
 Dissatisfied with the device, which he called the "coast-saver", Luppis turned to Robert Whitehead, who then worked for Stabilimento Tecnico Fiumano, a factory in Fiume.
 In about 1850 the Imperial Austrian Navy asked Whitehead to develop this design into a self-propelled underwater torpedo.